 Sunscreen can get on clothes, bathing suits, canvas beach chairs and poolside cushions.
 If the item can be laundered, treat it with a prewash stain remover and then launder with the hottest water that’s safe for the fabric.
 If it can’t be laundered, check the manufacturer’s care instructions for the fabric.

 While it’s tempting to simply hang bathing suits out to dry because they will just be used again, left-in chlorine and sunscreen can cause fabric and elastic to deteriorate before their time.
-Minimal care is to thoroughly rinse them before hanging them out to dry; laundering is preferable.
+Minimal care is to thoroughly rinse them, then laundering is preferable.
 Check the swimsuit’s care label for laundering instructions.
+Lay flat to dry.

 Whether you take them to the beach or the pool, be sure to keep water toys clean, as a build-up of algae and mold can develop simply from being in a wet, damp environment.
 Get more information on how to clean water toys.